hozeren/multigro/README.md

 ## Download

 ## Dependencies
-GROMACS 2021 multicore version needs to be installed.
-It needs to be modified for older versions since `-r` argument has been added for `grompp` module in 2021 version.
+* GROMACS 2021 with MPI is needed to be installed.
+The scripts needs to be modified for older versions since `-r` argument has been added for `grompp` module in 2021 version.

   ```bash
    # Add gromacs 'gmx_mpi' path: